 Admission Requirements & Details

-The admissions information below may provide a better idea of the students UWG accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any college or dual credits that may be transferred.
-This information can be used to get a better idea of your chances of getting accepted to UWG.
+The admissions information below may provide a better idea of the students University of West Georgia accepts.
+The details may include admissions application requirements and recommendations, as well as any college or dual credits that may be transferred.

 College Credits Accepted